devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Using roles and cross-account access, you can define user identities in one account and use those identities to access AWS resources in other accounts that belong to your organization.
 - If you run applications on Amazon EC2 instances and those applications need access to AWS resources, you can provide temporary security credentials to your instances when you launch them.
 - When a user or application requires temporary security credentials to access AWS resources, they make the AssumeRole API request.
 These temporary credentials consist of an access key ID, a secret access key, and a security token.
 Each time a role is assumed and a set of temporary security credentials is generated, an IAM role session is created.
+- By default, all users assuming the same role get the same permissions for their role session.
+To create distinctive role session permissions or to further restrict overall permissions, users or systems can set a session policy when assuming a role.
+A session policy is an inline permissions policy that users pass in the session when they assume the role.
+You can pass the policy yourself, or you can configure your broker to insert the policy when your identities federate in to AWS.
+- Each IAM role session is uniquely identified by a role session name.
+AWS STS provides a condition key called sts:RoleSessionName that controls how IAM principals and applications name their role sessions when they assume an IAM role.
+Administrators can rely on the role session name to track user actions when viewing AWS CloudTrail logs.

 ##### AssumeRole request optional parameters